Thai fishermen convert boats to cash in on human-smuggling

 Hanif, who uses only one name, said he had helped a fellow Ranong fisherman strip the interior of a boat to hold people.

-Abdul Nazir, who earns about 6,000 baht a month repairing old fishing nets, added: "Fishermen around here are buying bigger boats.
-A few have been converted below deck to transport illegal migrants where fish and ice would normally be stored."

-Many locals saw nothing wrong with transporting boat people, according to Manit Pianthong, chief of Takua Pa district in neighbouring Phang Nga province.
+Many locals saw nothing wrong with transporting boat people, said Manit Pianthong, chief of Takua Pa district in neighbouring Phang Nga province.

 "Villagers and fisherman have been living with migrants coming in and out of Thailand for more than 30 years because of our proximity to Myanmar," he said.